Citroen Berlingo Van review

-One area where the Citroen Berlingo really pulls ahead of the small van pack is with the amount of cutting edge tech it features.
-As it uses the same EMP2 chassis technology as the Citroen C4 SpaceTourer up front, Citroen has been able to fit the same driving and safety assist systems.
-You get a driver's airbag as standard (passenger, side and curtain airbags are available as an option), plus a full-height steel bulkhead between the cargo and passenger areas.
+Because the Berlingo uses the same EMP2 chassis technology as the now-discontinued Citroen C4 SpaceTourer up front, Citroen has been able to fit the same driving and safety-assist systems.
+You get a driver's airbag as standard (a passenger airbag is available as an option), plus a full-height steel bulkhead between the cargo and passenger areas.
 Safety kit includes electronic stability control with hill start assist and ABS with emergency assist and brake force distribution.

-Tyre pressure monitors are standard on all models bar the base Berlingo X, and a spare wheel is standard on all models.
-Go for a Worker version, and you get Citroen's switchable Grip Control system that can help you negotiate slippery surfaces such as snow, ice, mud and sand.
-The Worker is designed to cope with life on building sites, so it also comes with 30mm of extra ground clearance and Mud & Snow tyres for improved traction.
-These do harm fuel efficiency a little, though.
+Tyre pressure monitors are standard on all models, and a spare wheel is standard on all models.
+Add the Worksite pack and you get Citroen's switchable Grip Control system that can help you negotiate slippery surfaces such as snow, ice, mud and sand.
+It also comes with 30mm of extra ground clearance and Mud & Snow tyres for improved traction.
+These are likely to harm fuel efficiency a little, though.

-Also available is Surround Rear Vision, a suite of cameras designed to make rearward visibility better.
-This adds a rear camera and second camera on the nearside door mirror, and is a substitute for the rear-view mirror - images are even relayed to a 5-inch screen up where the mirror would normally be mounted.
+Another optional extra is a Surround Rear Vision set-up, which includes front and rear parking sensors, and side and rear cameras; you can view the feed from these on a five-inch display that’s fitted where the rear-view mirror would normally be mounted.
 The side-view camera, which boosts vision in the nearside blind spot has a rather wide angle, making it a bit tricky to see coming traffic until it's nearly upon you, but it's still a handy extra to help with positioning on the road.
-Citroen also offers Flank Guard, which uses side sensors to warn of hidden obstructions in the driver's blind spot.

-Security features include remote central locking with separate locking for the cab and load area, an engine immobiliser, a visible VIN plate and hidden rear door hinges - a first for the Berlingo.
-Enterprise and Driver versions add an alarm which can also alert you if your van has been the victim of an attempted break-in while you're away from the vehicle.
+Security features include remote central locking with separate locking for the cab and load area, an engine immobiliser, a visible VIN plate and hidden rear door hinges – a first for the Berlingo.
+All Berlingos are fitted with a Thatcham category 1 approved alarm and an immobiliser.

 Driving and Performance

-The Berlingo is comfortable on the move, with supportive seats and a natural driving position, helped by the reach and rake adjustable steering wheel.
+The Berlingo is comfortable on the move, with supportive seats and a natural driving position, helped by the reach and rake-adjustable steering wheel.
 Big windows and mirrors give a good view out, so much so that the extra camera systems may seem a frivolous addition.
-However, the side camera does boost blind spot vision, and the rear camera is a useful when reversing.
+However, the side camera does help to eliminate blind spots, and the rear camera is useful when reversing.

 Light steering helps with low-speed driving and parking, while the electric parking brake takes some strain out of everyday driving, too.